dimag0g/nios_duino/README.md

 `Serial1`, `Serial2`, etc.

 Note that I2C requires pull-up resistors on SDA and SCL pins to function.
-You may get away by enabling internal pull-ups in the FPGA, but it's recommended to solder actual 5-10kOhm resistors.
+You may get away with enabling internal pull-ups in the FPGA, but it's recommended to solder actual 5-10kOhm resistors.

 - Timer.
 This will enable time-related functions, such as `millis()`